Merging sequential e-values via martingales: Introduction

 \section{Introduction}

-E-values, as an alternative to the standard statistical notion of p-values, have received an increasing attention in recent years; see \cite{S21, VW21,Grunwald/etal:arXiv1906, WR21} among others.
-E-values originates from testing by martingales, and they have been studied under different names, such as betting scores \cite{S21} and, somewhat misleadingly, Bayes factors \cite{Shafer/etal:2011}.
-This paper continues the study of e-values by concentrating on the problem of merging e-values.
+E-values, as an alternative to the standard statistical notion of p-values, have received increasing attention in recent years; see, e.g., \cite{S21,VW21,Grunwald/etal:arXiv1906,WR21,RB23}.
+E-values are often obtained through nonnegative martingales or, more generally, e-processes; see \cite{Shafer/etal:2011,RRLK20}.
+The defining feature of e-processes is that they produce valid e-values under optional stopping, and therefore they are widely applicable in testing with sequential observations.
+This feature of e-processes and martingales is fundamental in the construction of time-uniform confidence sequences; see \cite{WRB20,HRMS21}.

+A standard approach to constructing an e-value or an e-process from sequentially arriving data is first to compute an e-value from each observation or each batch of observations, and then to combine the resulting e-values into a single e-value or an e-process.
+A simple example is the likelihood ratio process, which is the product process of many individual e-values (which are likelihood ratios based on each observation).
+For more sophisticated examples of e-values and e-processes constructed from individual e-values, see \cite{Grunwald/etal:arXiv1906}, \cite{HZ22}, and \cite{WWZ22} in different contexts.

+This paper is dedicated to a thorough study of combining independent or sequential e-values.
+This problem gives rise to substantial mathematical challenges, and our results lead to practical guidelines for handling multiple e-values in statistical testing.
+Our main finding is that there exists a class of explicit methods which includes all admissible merging methods for sequential e-values; for independent e-values, the picture is much more complicated.

-We explain e-variables (whose realizations are e-values) and their merging problems in Section \ref{sec:2}, along with an example illustrating the difference between sequential and independent e-variables, our main objects in the paper.
+We define e-variables (whose realizations are e-values) and discuss their merging problems in Section \ref{sec:2}.
+A merging function which transforms independent e-values into one e-value is called an ie-merging function, and one which transforms sequential e-values into one e-value is called an se-merging function.
+An example illustrating the differences between sequential and independent e-variables in a simple testing problem is described in Section \ref{sec:example}.

-We start in Section~\ref{sec:seq} from a subclass of the class of ie-merging functions, namely those that work for all sequential e-values.
-The definition is based on the idea of a martingale, and the game-theoretic version as defined in \cite{Shafer/Vovk:2019} is most convenient here.
-We show that the class of martingale merging functions includes all admissible se-merging functions.
-We discuss several interesting special cases.